Victim of Crime

 Often the victim of a crime may also be able to sue the alleged perpetrator in civil court (as opposed to criminal court) and possibly get monetary compensation from the perpetrator.
 See a personal injury attorney for assistance.

 Though it varies by state and by type of crime, there are usually deadlines for prosecuting a person for committing a crime.
 These deadlines are called the “statute of limitations.”
-For example, in California, rape must be prosecuted within 10 years or the assailant will essentially get away with it.
-Here are the deadlines for prosecuting sex crimes in every state.
+For example, in California, many crimes such as assault and battery must be prosecuted within 1 or 2 years or the assailant will essentially get away with it.
+Here are the deadlines for prosecuting crimes in California.
 Murder is one of the few crimes which never has a deadline for prosecuting.

 EXERCISE YOUR RIGHTS